SAML-Toolkits/python3-saml/README.md

     },

     // Organization information template, the info in en_US lang is
-    // recommended, add more if required.
+    // recomended, add more if required.
     "organization": {
         "en-US": {
             "name": "sp_test",